hanluu1/flip-card/README.md

 - [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
 ## Video Walkthrough

+## Stretch features:
+- [x] A shuffle button can be used to randomize the order of the cards
+- [x] A user’s answer may be counted as correct even when it is slightly different from the target answer

 Here's a walkthrough of implemented required features:
 <img src="public/ver2flash.gif" title="walk through" width=500 alt="video walk through"/>